|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 If you're considering making the climb to the summit of Mt.
 Sneffels you should note that the last couple hundred feet to the top is characterized by loose volcanic rock and eroded sections of trail, making this more of a mountaineering route than a hike.
 I highly recommend reading Gary Roach's Colorado Fourteeners guide before attempting this route.

 The hike to Blue Lakes is one of my all-time favorite hikes.
-I would rate this as good as some of the best hikes in some of the best national parks around the country.
+I would have to rate this as good as some of the best hikes in some of the best national parks around the country.